Mhmd-Tarek-Mhmd/Mockup-Landing-Page/README.md

 ## Credits

-- The design and images from Elzero Youtube [channel](https://www.youtube.com/playlist?list=PLDoPjvoNmBAxuCSp2_-9LurPqRVwketnc).
+- The design and images are from Elzero Youtube [channel](https://www.youtube.com/playlist?list=PLDoPjvoNmBAxuCSp2_-9LurPqRVwketnc).

 ## Screenshots